 Apple Notes – another native OSX app that works very well on MacBook and iPhone.

-Evernote – a great tool for taking notes, saving PDF's, scanning and saving receipts.
+Coda – a great tool for taking notes, creating interactive sheets, and building simple apps.

 iDoneThis – a tool for daily progress logging.

 Coach.me – organize and track your habits, set goals and find a coach to help you achieve your dreams.